What is a delegate and why do they matter?

 National delegates have all the same type of responsibilities as state and county delegates.
 Delegates must cast their vote in favor of one candidate and, if there is no clear majority reached from the voting, must continue to do so until there is an obvious majority.

-The process for becoming a delegate in Utah is actually not as hard as you think.
+So glad you asked!
+The process for becoming a delegate in Utah is fairly simple.
 First, you must meet the following basic qualifications:

 - be a U.S citizen

-- be 18 years or older by the time of the primary in August or the general election in November
+- be 18 years or older by the time of the primary election (in June) or the general election (in November)

 - be a registered voter and live within the precinct of the caucus that you would attend

-How to run for a delegate position in Utah
+How do I run for a delegate position in Utah?

-- Bring 20 or so neighbors to the caucus that will vote for you.
-Republican delegate positions are highly competitive and can have hundreds of attendees at the conventions, so the more friends and family from your precinct you can rally to come and vote for you, the better.
-That may mean doing some campaigning ahead of the convention.
+- Bring 20 or so neighbors to the caucus meeting who will vote for you.
+Republican delegate positions can be highly competitive and can have hundreds of attendees at the caucus meetings, so the more friends and family from your precinct you can rally to come and vote for you, the better.
+That may mean doing some campaigning ahead of the caucus night.
 And remind your supporters to bring a photo ID with them, or they may not be allowed into the convention.

 - Make sure to arrive at least 10-20 minutes early to the caucus.
-Use this time to introduce yourself (and sell yourself) to more potential supporters.
+Register at as a candidate for a delegate seat.
+Use your extra time to introduce yourself (and sell yourself) to more potential supporters.
 Ask your supporters to arrive early too and help spread the word about you.

 - Ask someone to nominate you and then be prepared to speak as to why you should be elected.